Eynnzerr/h264_qpblock/readme.md

 Note that regions are denoted by: top_left_x,top_left_y,bottom_right_x,bottom_right_y.
 Values of QP range from 0 to 51 as usual.

+### Warning
+This library cannot 100% accurately set QP for regions since doing so needs modification of source code of x264.
+Though we do have one implementation for that, it needs a modified version of x264 for building.
+Besides, uniform qp in one region is not recommended since it conflicts with adaptive quantization of x264.
+So for now we may not bring it here.

+As a workaround, this library changes QP of frame regions by adding offset based on decisions made by x264, which is adopted by [h264-roi](https://github.com/ChaoticEnigma/h264-roi), but the overall effect is still good.

 ### Other words
 - You can disable log output by setting log level in function `main`.
-- Note that because of the rate control of x264, the qp settings are not 100% accurate, but the overall effect is good.
-In fact, uniform qp in one region is not recommended since it conflicts with adaptive quantization of x264.
 - Any input video that has pixel format of yuv420p and is supported by FFmpeg is valid.
 Other pixel format may be implemented later.
 - Currently the frame resolution of output video is the same as that of input video.
 Custom resolution option may be implemented later.
 - This is my first time learning and trying C++.
 Forgive me for any unreasonable code if I've made ;)